The Effects Of Alcohol When Breast Feeding

 - Why Worry About The Effects Of Alcohol When Breast Feeding?

 - The Effects Of Alcohol On A Newborn

 - Factors That Affect How Much Alcohol Gets Into Your Breast Milk

 - Breast Milk Storage Bags

-It is recommended to excusivley feed your baby breast milk until they reach six months old.
+It is recommended to exclusively feed your baby breast milk until they reach six months old.
 Some mums breastfeed their babies even longer.
 Exclusively breastfeeding will give babies a healthy start in life.
-However, while breastfeeding, is it harmful that a mum has a drink or two?
+However, while breastfeeding, what are the effects of alcohol and is it harmful that a mum has a drink or two?

 It is always better to know how much to take in and when to stop.
 Alcohol while breastfeeding is not always a good thing, especially for a newborn.

 When drinking wine or beer, some of its alcohol contents mixes into your breast milk.
 An alcohol test strip for breast milk may be able to tell you how much alcohol is in your milk.